mobius-network/mobius-client-ruby/README.md

 * When the user opens an app in the DApp Store it requests a challenge from the application.
 * The challenge is a payment transaction of 1 XLM from and to the application account.
 It is never sent to the network - it is just used for authentication.
-* The application generates the challenge transaction on request, signs it with itss own private key, and sends it to user.
+* The application generates the challenge transaction on request, signs it with its own private key, and sends it to user.
-* User receives the challenge transaction, verifies it is signed by the application's secret key by checking it the application's published public key that it receives through the DApp Store, and then signs the transaction which its own private key and sends it back to application along with its public key.
+* The user receives the challenge transaction and verifies it is signed by the application's secret key by checking it against the application's published public key (that it receives through the DApp Store).
+Then the user signs the transaction with its own private key and sends it back to application along with its public key.
 * Application checks that challenge transaction is now signed by itself and the public key that was passed in.
 Time bounds are also checked to make sure this isn't a replay attack.
 If everything passes the server replies with a token the application can pass in to "login" with the specified public key and use it for payment (it would have previously given the app access to the public key by adding the app's public key as a signer).

 Note: the challenge transaction also has time bounds to restrict the time window when it can be used.